Ion Dragalina

-Ioan Dragalina (16 December 1860 – 9 November 1916) was a Romanian general, who died during the World War I in the First Battle of the Jiu Valley.
+Ioan Dragalina (16 December 1860 – 9 November 1916) was a Romanian general who died during World War I in the First Battle of the Jiu Valley.

+Education and early life

 Dragalina was born in the city of Karansebesch (now Caransebeș, Romania), which at the time was part of the Austrian Empire.
 He was a descendant of a military family.
 His father, Alexandru Dragalina, served as an officer in the Austro-Hungarian Army until his resignation in 1859.
 His parents moved to Romania, where his father was appointed administrator of the border region.
 However, Marta Lazaroni, his mother, wanted to give birth in her ancestral home and thus the family returned to Karansebesch, where in 1860 Ion, the first of their four sons, was born.

-Education and early life

-Dragalina went to primary school in Karansebesch and then to military school in Temesvár (Timișoara).
+Dragalina went to primary school in his native city and then to military school in Temesvár (Timișoara).
 He continued his studies at the Military Academy in Vienna (1884) and joined the Austro-Hungarian Army.
 While at the Military Academy, he enrolled and graduated from the School of Geodetic Engineering.
 In 1886, he married Elena Giurginca.
 They had six children: two sons (Corneliu – born in 1887, and Virgiliu – born in 1890) and four daughters (Aurora, Elena, Cornelia, and Viorica).

 Like his father, Dragalina graduated from the Wiener Neustadt Military Academy, where he specialized in geodetic engineering.
 Dragalina served as a lieutenant in the Line Regiment No. 43, which was headquartered in Karánsebes.
-During the Hungarian parliamentary elections of 1884, two candidates were competing in Boksánbánya: the would-be Hungarian Prime Minister István Tisza and the lawyer Coriolan Brediceanu of the Romanian National Party.
+During the Hungarian parliamentary elections of 1884, two candidates were competing in Boksánbánya (Bocșa): the would-be Hungarian Prime Minister István Tisza and the lawyer Coriolan Brediceanu of the Romanian National Party.
 Lieutenant Dragalina was in command of the troops assigned with maintaining order during the elections.
 Dragalina refused the instructions of the local civil authorities: to allow only the voters supporting the Hungarian candidate to pass.
 In response, Dragalina was publicly humiliated to the point of demanding satisfaction.
 Dragalina officially reported this to his superiors, and on 1 December 1887 he resigned from the Austro-Hungarian Army.